 The study—which was launched at the Oregon Research Institute in Eugene and published in the American Journal of Clinical Nutrition—found that when the brain craves ice cream and other high-fat/high-sugar foods, it reacts in the same way as a cocaine user's does in a period of withdrawal.

-After an exhaustive survey of regional credit card transactions throughout the nation, researchers found that in 2012, “Long Beachers eat ice cream a whopping 268 percent more than the average American."
+In 2012, after an exhaustive survey of regional credit card transactions throughout the nation, researchers found that, “Long Beachers eat ice cream a whopping 268 percent more than the average American."
 Fort Worth and Dallas also scored well above average when it comes to devouring ice cream.